 A Think Piece by Dr. Yee Lai Fong, Consultant, Capelle Consulting

-In the process of doing so, it became clear that given a volatile and uncertain environment, we need to move away from traditional approaches to strategic planning that assume a stable and knowable future, toward a more agile and adaptive approach; while guided by a broad strategic direction toward achieving these shared aspirations.1 Organizational learning becomes the fuel in this adaptive process as the organization generates learning insights through adaptive action, and uses these experiences to create new knowledge that is shared across the organization.
+In the process of doing so, it became clear that given a volatile and uncertain environment, we needed to move away from traditional approaches to strategic planning that assumes a stable and knowable future, toward a more agile and adaptive approach while guided by a broad strategic direction toward achieving these shared aspirations2.
+Organizational learning becomes the fuel in this adaptive process as the organization generates learning insights through adaptive action and uses these experiences to create new knowledge that is shared across the organization.

-The Part 2 of this think piece integrates three frames together to illustrate how we might bridge the dynamics of strategizing and organizational learning through adaptive action toward achieving our shared aspirations.
+This think piece integrates three frames to illustrate how we might bridge the dynamics of strategizing and organizational learning through adaptive action toward achieving our shared aspirations.
 This article is a tribute to our social service practitioners for their unwavering commitment, resilience and ingenuity in finding new ways to serve and engage stakeholders, seeking to transform lives and impact communities.

 - 1st Frame: S.O.A.R. — a strength-based approach to strategic planning; and